 Date picker filters

-When picking a Time filter, Metabase will prompt you to pick a specific type of date picker widget:
+When picking a Date picker filter, Metabase will prompt you to pick an operator:

 Time grouping parameter

 You can add a time grouping widget to a dashboard to change how charts are grouped by time.
-For example, you may want to look at the time series charts grouped by month by default, but give people the option to view the results by other groupings: by week, by quarter, and so on.
+This widget won’t filter the data; it’ll change how Metabase aggregates the data.
+For example, you may want to look at the time series charts grouped by month by default, but give people the option to view the same results by other groupings: by week, by quarter, and so on.

 This widget doesn’t filter data in the charts; the widget just changes the time granularity for any cards that have a datetime field connected to the widget.